iCurlmyster/Nerual-Network-with-Human-Resource-Analytics/Neural Network with Human Resource Analytics/2017-02-15-jm-predict-employee-leaving.md

     Cost for test  data: 0.11098336428403854

-Both cost values are around ~0.11, so it seems that we have a decent model to predict whether an employee will leave or not based on the features we look at.
+Both cost values are around ~0.11, so it seems that we have a decent model to predict whether an employee will leave or not based on the features we looked at.